oracle-livelabs/goldengate/ggs-bidirectional-replication/create/create-gb.md

 You're brought to the Deployment Details page.
 It takes a few minutes for the deployment to be created.
 Its status will change from CREATING to ACTIVE when it is ready for  you to use.

-## Task 2: Register the source database
+## Task 2: Register the source connection

 First, follow the steps below to connect the source Oracle Autonomous Transaction Processing \(ATP\) Database.